\""

 What it is: Clever is a free agent matching service that pre-negotiates low 1.5% listing fees with top-rated agents nationwide.

-How it works: After signing up, you provide Clever with a few details about your sale and personal preferences.
+How it works: After signing up, you provide Clever with details about your sale and personal preferences.
 Clever hand-picks several agent matches for you to choose between from its vetted network of 19,000+ agents nationwide.
 Your agent provides the same service and support as they offer their full-commission clients, from listing through closing.
 And you pay the reduced listing fee (and applicable buyer’s agent fee) at closing, saving you thousands.

 ✅ Clever pros